LiliaFramework/Lilia/documentation/docs/meta/entity.md

 This reference describes utility functions added to entity metatables for easier classification and management.

----

-## Overview

-The entity-meta library extends Garry's Mod entities with helpers for detection, door access, persistence, and networked variables.
-Using these functions ensures consistent behavior when handling game objects across Lilia.

 > **Note**
 > Every helper verifies that the entity is valid before proceeding.
 If the entity is invalid, the function returns a default value or performs no action.